tim8557/ADC__MCP3008__SPI__FPGA/README.md

 <img src="https://github.com/tim8557/ADC--MCP3008--FPGA/blob/main/images/state_machine.JPG" width="700" ><br>

 ## Result
-We used the ADC to measure the voltage of battery and displayed the measurement result on the s
+We used the ADC to measure the voltage of battery and displayed the measurement result on the seven-seg display.<br>